Skip to content

 Crank Arm Length

 Different cranks have different crank arm lengths.
-Now, this one is really important for two reasons.
+Now, this one is essential for two reasons.
 One is speed, and another is directly related to knee pain.
-Let’s talk about speed first.
 If you choose to go with a longer crank arm, you will be able to go faster and paddle with less effort.
 This will also make gearing a lot easier.
 However, watch out for the pedal stroke if you are riding a fixie.

 The shorter length will allow you to ride at a faster cadence and also reduce the risk of pedal strike.
 However, you will have less power compared to longer crank arms.
 If you have knee pain, you should always pick shorter crank arms.
+Crank arm length is also a major reason for occurring knee pain if you don’t pick the right length.
+There are other reasons too, but this one is proven to be the main culprit.

 Buying Tips

 Even if you are not a big brand enthusiast, when buying certain items, in this case, a crankset, being open-minded can actually lead to a waste of investment.
 In the world of single-speed cranksets, you can easily get a cheap quality product if you go with a no-name brand.
+But, go for the quality always to make sure of long-lasting delivery.

-Also, rather than buying the components separately, you should buy them as a set.
+Also, rather than buying the components separately, you can buy them as a set.
 This way, you won’t have to worry about compatibility because all the components in a set are meant to work in tandem.

 FAQs